thortom/s3/readme.txt

  *  the protocol as described on the assignment page.
 Give one
  *  sentence explaining what each of you contributed.
  **********************************************************************/
+Halldor worked mostly on PointSET and the nearest function in KdTree.
+Thor worked mostly on KdTree.
+Both contributed to readme.

 /**********************************************************************